eLMoMaNi/OhnoSimulator/README.md

 ## Features

 - Fully Object Oriented
-- Parallel load for fast testting
+- Parallel load for fast testing
 - Interactive mode for indepth detalis
 - super very cool and no cap